ckai1/SAA/python/README.txt

 VERSION INFORMATION
 ===================

-Please note: These versions of SAA toolboxes are work in progress.
+Please note: This version of the SAA toolbox is work in progress.

-If you use them: We are happy to learn about any potential problems you might have, preferably by creating issues (if we don't respond to that, feel also free to email us).

-The repository currently contains two independent implementations:

----
-1. TDT-SAA in matlab/tdt-saa
----

-An implementation of SAA for TDT (The decoding toolbox; Hebart*, Goergen*, et al, 2017; bccn-berlin.de/tdt).
-Albeit in an early beta stage, this version of tdt-saa is already used in practice and should contain enough information to allow researchers with intermediate programming skills setting up and using SAA for their TDT analysis.
-Don't hesitate to contact us with questions.

-Note: if there is no matlab/tdt-saa folder: tdt-saa will come very soon.
-If you want it know, please email me.

----
-2. pySAA (pronounce: [ˈpittsa]) in python/pySAA
----

-A very early, general implementation of SAA in python.
-It has undergone only little testing and especially the documentation is, as said, in a very early stage.
-At current stage, the implementation should only be interesting for be developers that like to develop an SAA implementation in python.
-Of course you are welcome to use what is there, but we suggest to contact us if you like to use it.
+It has undergone only little testing and especially the documentation is in a very early stage.

+Of course you are welcome to use what is there, but we suggest  to contact us (e.g. create a new issue) if you like to use it.

 ========
 CONTENTS